 The first step is to identify the meta key used for your metadata.
 If you’re trying to display metadata from a plugin, ask the plugin author for guidance.

 Let’s use BE Events Calendar as an example.
-It stores the event start date with a key of be_event_start.
+It stores the event start date with a key of be_event_start

-We’re going to add a new parameter to our shortcode, include_event_date="true", for including the event date in post listings.
+We’re going to add a new parameter to our shortcode, include_event_date="true"

 Notes:

-• On line 11, change be_event_start to whatever key you’d like.
+- On line 11, change

-• On line 19, I’m converting the UNIX timestamp (stored by BE Events Calendar) into a formatted date, like July 4, 2019.
+to whatever key you’d like. - On line 19, I’m converting the UNIX timestamp (stored by BE Events Calendar) into a formatted date, like July 4, 2019.

-• On line 22, I’m wrapping it in <span class="event-date"> so we can style it with CSS.
+- On line 22, I’m wrapping it in

 Filters used: